tothemoon-org/extension-blocks/spec.md

 ## Motivation

+The bitcoin network's transaction throughput is correlated with its consensus rules regarding retargetting and denial-of-service limits.

 Bitcoin retargetting ensures that the time in between mined blocks will be roughly 10 minutes.
 It is not possible to change this rule.
-There has been great debate regarding other ways of increasing transaction throughput, with no proposed consensus-layer solutions that have proven themselves to be particularly safe.
+There has been debate regarding other ways of greatly increasing transaction throughput, with no proposed consensus-layer solutions that have proven themselves to be particularly safe.

 ## History

 _Auxiliary blocks_, as first proposed by [Johnson Lau in 2013][aux], outlined a way of having funds enter and exit an additional block by using special opcodes.

-This specification refines many of Lau's ideas, and offers a much simpler method of tackling the value transfer issue, which, in Lau's proposal, was solved with consensus-layer UTXO selection.
+_Extension blocks_ were a later proposal, also [from Lau in 2017][ext], which revised many of the ideas of the original proposal.

 ## Specification